Table of Contents

 4. Create a timeline

 Organize your planned activities in a calendar.
-Some activities are one-time-thing, and some are recurring.
+Some activities are one-time things, and some are recurring.
 Make sure you plan all with a timeline in mind.

 Your timeline can be defined in line with monthly deadlines.
 Your monthly timelines come together to define your annual goals.

-Before anything, make sure your deadlines are reasonable and don’t disrupt your volunteers’ personal lives.
+Before anything, make sure your deadlines are reasonable and don’t disrupt your volunteers’ personal level lives.

 5. Create a process to measure progress and evaluate results

-Before you proceed into executing and monitoring your strategies, it’s essential to know what you’re going to measure.
+Before you proceed with executing and monitoring your strategies, it’s essential to know what you’re going to measure.
 Of course, your north star is the total funds collected.
-But, for your fund development plan, you need to broaden your horizons.
+But, for your development plan, you need to broaden your horizons.

 - Frequency of donor contact